 Making the Most of Your Gap Year

-Frequently, the reasons for a gap year center on an applicant’s need for more time to participate in medically-related volunteer and lab experiences, strengthen GPA or MCAT scores, pay down debt, work on becoming a stronger candidate, or simply take a break.
-Some applicants must take a gap year if they are not accepted into medical school.
+Frequently, the reasons for a gap year center on an applicant’s need for more time to become a stronger candidate by getting more medically-related experiences, or strengthening their GPA or MCAT scores, but it can also be a time to pay down debt, or simply take a break.
+Other applicants may take a gap year because they need to reapply to medical school.

 What should I focus on accomplishing during my gap year?

-A gap year is a good time to get your academic and financial house in order.
-But don’t make the mistake of trying to “pad” your application.
+It depends on your goals and what aspects you need to strengthen.
+Don’t make the mistake of trying to pad your application with lots of short term activities.
 Admissions committees are easily able to spot this and it could end up hurting, rather than helping you.

-- Study for the MCAT exam.
-Without a full course load competing for your time (depending upon your work schedule of course), you’ll have more time to devote to MCAT preparation.
-Be sure to check out the resources on the MCAT website.
+- Study for and take the MCAT exam.
+Without a full course load competing for your time, you’ll likely have more time to devote to MCAT preparation.
+Be sure to check out the .

-- Pay down your existing debt as much as possible.
+- Pay down your existing debt.
 Even if you’re fortunate enough not to have any undergraduate debt, start saving money so that you’ll have a cushion when you begin medical school.
-If you’re able to take out fewer loans, you’ll not only have less to repay, but you’ll help reduce the additional stress associated with worrying about repaying your educational debt.
+If you’re able to take out fewer loans, you’ll accrue less interest and have less to repay when you graduate.

 - Take time for reflection and rejuvenation.
-This time can be extremely beneficial for mental recovery or personal reflection.
+This time can be extremely beneficial for mental health and personal reflection.
 The road to medical school can be rigorous and demanding; you may want to use this time to work on a personal project, travel, rest, and get ready for the road ahead.

 What kinds of experiences during a gap year will help me become a better physician?

 - Shadow physicians.
-Shadowing or following a physician can provide you with patient experience and a realistic view of what various specialties and working environments are really like.
-It can sometimes be difficult to arrange a shadowing experience if you don’t have a personal relationship with a physician.
-For tips on how to get this type of experience, read the fact sheet.
+Shadowing, or following a physician, can provide you with patient experience and a realistic view of what various specialties and working environments are really like.
+It can sometimes be difficult to arrange a shadowing experience if you don’t have a personal relationship with a physician so here are .

 - Participate in a scholarly activity.
-Real and meaningful experience in a lab or research facility provides for more in-depth knowledge about medicine, and helps you to have a better understanding of the different research processes.
+Meaningful experience in a lab or research facility provides more in-depth knowledge about medicine and helps you to have a better understanding of the different research processes.
 Whether you’re conducting your own research or assisting on a project, this sustained scholarly activity is very attractive to medical schools.
-For tips on how to get this type of experience, read the fact sheet.

 How should I discuss my gap year during interviews?

-It’s not uncommon to see many applicants with a gap year between graduating college and applying to medical school.
-When speaking about this period of time during an interview, avoid phrases like “time off” or “glide.”
+It’s becoming very common to see many applicants with a gap year (or several) between graduating college and applying to medical school.
+When speaking about this period of time during an interview, avoid phrases like “time off.”
 Talk about how you used this opportunity to strengthen your knowledge and improve the skills that will make you a better physician.
-Be honest; share what you’ve learned, or how you’ve grown.
-Medical school admission deans are looking for a candidate who has demonstrated that they are trying to better themselves as a person and physician, not just trying to make themselves look good to get into medical school.
+Be honest; share what you’ve learned and how you’ve grown.
+Medical school admission deans are looking for a candidate who has demonstrated that they are trying to better themselves as a person and future physician, not just trying to make themselves look good to get into medical school.

 What do I do with my loans during my gap year?

 During a gap year, you will need to make decisions about how to manage your student loans.
 First, get organized.
-Compile the contact information for each of your loan servicers.
-This information can be found in your federal student loans account information from NSLDS.
+Compile contact information for each of your federal loan servicers.
+This information can be found on the website.

-If you choose to postpone payments, you will have to obtain a deferment or a forbearance status on the loans.
+If you choose to postpone payments, you will need to request a .
 A deferment is preferential because no payments are required and the subsidized debt will not accrue interest.
-But the strict eligibility requirements make them hard to get.
+But the strict eligibility requirements for a deferment may be harder to obtain.
 Alternatively, a forbearance is granted by the servicer and is up to their discretion.
-Reach out to each servicer to discuss your options – seeking first deferment, then forbearance.
+Reach out to each servicer to discuss your options.

-If you’re not postponing payments, you’ll need to select a repayment plan.
-There are numerous options, so work with your servicer to determine which one is best for your situation.
+If you’re not postponing payments, you’ll need to select a .
+There are numerous options, so work with your servicer to determine which one is best for you.
 Selecting a repayment plan is something that must be communicated to each servicer individually.
-Just keep in mind, the options discussed above are specifically for federal student loans, and may not be available for private loans.
-Check with the private loan lenders to find out if grace, deferment, forbearance or other repayment options are available.
+Just keep in mind, the options discussed above are specifically for federal student loans, and may not be available for private loans or loans from your school.
+Check with the lender(s) to find out if grace, deferment, forbearance or other repayment options are available.